Santiago-Restrepo/houses-rental-scraping/README.md

 For issues or questions:
 1. Check the logs in `data/logs/`
 2. Review the error summary using `python cli.py errors`
-3. Verify configuration in `config/settings.py`
+3. Verify configuration in `config/settings.py` and your `.env` file
+4. Ensure all required environment variables are set